Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Methods

 To familiarize them with the task and to determine eligibility for proceeding to the main labeling task, participants first completed a short training for four synthetic posts followed by a gating task.
 The training introduced annotators to the meaning of the Schwartz values, while the gating task assessed their understanding.
-These training posts were created to unambiguously reflect particular values, and participants were not allowed to proceed until they checked the right answer.
-If they answered incorrectly, a message appeared giving them the correct answer and asking them to try again.
+These training posts were created to unambiguously express particular values, and participants could not proceed until they checked the right answer: if they answered incorrectly, a message appeared providing the correct answer and asking them to try again.

-After training, they proceeded to the gating phase, where they rated four posts that, based on a pre-study, either unambiguously contained or did not contain the values of self-direction action or face.
+After training, they proceeded to the gating phase, where they rated four posts that, based on a pre-study, either unambiguously contained or did not contain the values of \textit{Self-directed action} or \textit{Face}.
 Participants who got one or fewer of the four correct were not allowed to continue.
 We took care in selecting the questions for both pre-tasks and in setting the eligibility threshold for the gating task to ensure a shared baseline understanding.
 See Figure~A\ref{fig:tree} Bottom for screenshots for the annotation of one of the gating posts.

 After completing basic attention screeners and training, participants who successfully passed the gating phase proceeded to rate 30 posts drawn at random from the larger set of 5,227 posts for value expression using the branching method discussed above.
-When presenting a tweet to our annotators for value annotation, to convey context, the text of a given tweet (tweet\_1) made in reply to or quoting another tweet (tweet\_2) was represented as ``tweet\_1 REPLY TO: tweet\_1'' and ``tweet\_1 QUOTED: tweet\_1'' respectively.
+When presenting a tweet to our annotators for value annotation, to convey context, the text of a given tweet (tweet\_1) made in reply to or quoting another tweet (tweet\_2) was represented as ``tweet\_2 REPLY TO: tweet\_1'' and ``tweet\_2 QUOTED: tweet\_1'' respectively.
 The annotation dataset we create is available for researchers on a case by case basis to preserve the privacy of the participants.
-It is stored securely in an de-identified manner.
+It is stored securely in a de-identified manner.